-Arizona State GED Requirements
+Arizona GED Requirements

 - Resident: You do not have to be a resident of Arizona.